Shivakumara Swamiji no more: CM declares holiday for schools, colleges today and tomorrow

 Tumkuru, Jan 21: Karnataka CM HD Kumaraswamy declared holiday for schools and colleges today and tomorrow on the passing away of Shivakumara Swamiji of Tumkuru Siddaganga Mutt.

 Three-day mourning announced in the state of Karnataka.
 Final rites of Siddaganga Seer will be conducted with full state honours tomorrow at 4.30 PM.
+The 111-year-old seer had undergone liver bypass surgery at Rela Institute in Chennai on December 8.

+Kittur Chennamma University has postponed exams to January 28 after the government declared the holiday.

 Also Read | Shivakumara Swamiji of Tumkuru Siddaganga Mutt passes away